Blue mussel

-The blue mussel (Mytilus edulis), also known as the common mussel, is a medium-sized edible marine bivalve mollusc in the family Mytilidae, the mussels.
+The blue mussel (Mytilus edulis), also known as the common mussel, is a medium-sized edible marine bivalve mollusc in the family Mytilidae, the only extant family in the order Mytilida, known as "true mussels".
 Blue mussels are subject to commercial use and intensive aquaculture.
-A species with a large range, empty shells are commonly found on beaches around the world.
+A species with a large range, the blue mussel leaves empty shells that are commonly found on beaches around the world.

 Systematics and distribution

 The Mytilus edulis complex

 Systematically blue mussel consists of a group of (at least) three closely related taxa of mussels, known as the Mytilus edulis complex.
 Collectively they occupy both coasts of the North Atlantic (including the Mediterranean) and of the North Pacific in temperate to polar waters, as well as coasts of similar nature in the Southern Hemisphere.
 The distribution of the component taxa has been recently modified as a result of human activity.
 The taxa can hybridise with each other, if present at the same locality.